cs375williams/hw4-vector-semantics/README.md

 	A window should open automatically in your default browser.
 If it didn't, the terminal output should contain a URL you can use to open the notebook in a browser of your choice.

-5. *Optional but recommended:* We provide a tutorial on `numpy` in Python in `numpy_tutorial.ipynb`.
-From the Jupyter notebook file explorer window that opens, click on the `numpy_tutorial.ipynb` file to open it and browse.

-6. When you are ready to start the assignment click on `hw4.ipynb` from the Jupyter notebook file explore window that opens.
+5. When you are ready to start the assignment click on `hw4.ipynb` from the Jupyter notebook file explore window that opens.
 Edit the notebook and craft your solutions to the assignment.

 # Submitting your work

 1. Run the final cell of `hw4.ipynb`.
 This should generate a zip file called `submission.zip`.

-2. Upload `submission.zip` as your solution to the `Homework 4: Vector Semantics` assignment in [CS 375's Gradescope](https://www.gradescope.com/courses/506455).
+2. Upload `submission.zip` as your solution to the `Homework 4: Vector Semantics` assignment in CS 375's Gradescope.